abinit/abipy_book/abipy_book/structure.md

 structure.to_abivars()
 ```

-and `abi_string` to get a string that can be used directly in the input file:
+and the `abi_string` property to get a string that can be used directly in the input file:

 ```{code-cell}
 print(structure.abi_string)